swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 @snapend

 Note:
 Hello everyone!
+Woah, that's a lot of people.

+---?image=excited.jpg&size=auto 80%

-I'm super excited to be here, as we've got a houseful of Vue lovers here today from different parts of the country.
+Note: I'm super excited to be here, as we've got a houseful of Vue lovers here today from different parts of the country.
 If someone had told me that we'll be having a Vue conference a year back, I'd not have believed it.
 Yet, here we are!
 Let's take a look at the current state of the Vue ecosystem and some of its recent developments, in the community as well as technical aspects.
 Sit back, relax, and enjoy the View!

 ---